 If you love comforting vegan breakfast recipes, I recommend you try our:

 Made these vegan coconut milk waffles yet?
 Share a picture with us on Instagram!

 - In a large mixing bowl, whisk the dry ingredients together: flour, baking powder, coconut sugar.

 - Preheat the waffle iron.
 Make sure you grease your waffle iron just before adding the waffle batter and repeat this before baking each batch of waffles.
 You can either brush some coconut oil or spray some oil.

-- Make a well in the center, pour unsweetened almond milk, coconut oil, vanilla and apple sauce.
+- Make a well in the center.
+Pour the unsweetened almond milk, coconut oil, vanilla, and applesauce.

 - Whisk all the ingredients together until it forms a consistent waffle batter with no lumps.